How A Shirt From Target Helped A Survivor Of Deadly Amtrak Crash Heal

 One of the 30-year-old's favorite items is a sleeveless, floral peplum top from Target.
 It's black and beige, with light pink and coral flowers and a sprinkle of baby blue.

-It's sturdy feeling, silky but structured.
+It's sturdy-feeling, silky but structured.
 No rips.
 No stains.

 "It's kind of a miracle," she says.

-That's because Janie was wearing the shirt on May 12, 2015, the day Amtrak Train 188 rounded a corner at 106 miles per hour — more than double the posted speed limit — and derailed outside Philadelphia.
+That's because Janie was wearing the shirt on May 12, 2015, the day Amtrak Train 188 rounded a corner at 106 miles per hour — more than double the posted speed limit — and derailed in Philadelphia.
 Eight people died, and more than 200 were injured.
 It was one of the worst Amtrak accidents in history.

 Janie was on that train, sitting next to her boss, as she headed home to New York City from Washington, D.C.
 The sun had set — it was getting late, nearly 9:30 p.m.